The foundational playbook for Founders to create the next

 Those were the words of Shaun Frankson and David Katz, co-founders of The Plastic Bank, as expressed to Cognition Foundry as they were set to be prominently featured in IBM’s flagship multi-national marketing and media campaign.

-The Plastic Bank’s innovation is the development of a plastic recycling marketplace, wherein corporations and citizens (without government intervention) come together and divert ocean-bound plastic.
-A citizen can start their own business within this new ecosystem and earn revenues without concern about having their funds stolen by local bad actors, thus helping break the cycles of poverty in countries like Haiti, the Philippines, and Indonesia.
+The Plastic Bank’s innovation is a plastic recycling marketplace, wherein corporations and citizens (without government intervention) come together and divert ocean-bound plastic.
+A citizen can start their own business within this new ecosystem and earn income without concern about having their monies stolen by local bad actors.
+The cycles of poverty are being broken in countries like Haiti, the Philippines, and Indonesia.
 “Social Plastic” and a path to hope has been born.

 The key to changing the world through an impact business is first knowing yourself.
 It begins with discovering and embracing your Core Purpose.